adrianskelton/project-2/README.md

 ![alt text](assets/images/readme/firstscreen.png)<br>

-<font color="red">CHANGE THE SCREENSHOTS!!!!!!!!!!!!!!!!!!!!!!!!</font>

 The game is only one page with a popup modal automatically set to appear when the page is loaded.
 The modal contains the rules of the game and a text area for the player to enter their name.

 ### Popup modal with rules and form for players name.
 This is a bootstrap modal that pops up automatically on the loading of the homepage.